basho/basho_docs/content/riak/kv/2.1.1/setup/installing/verify.md

 riak-admin diag
 ```

-More extensive documentation for Riaknostic can be found in the [Inspecting a Node][cluster ops inspecting node] guide.
+More extensive documentation for Riaknostic can be found in the [Inspecting a Node][cluster ops inspect node] guide.

 ## Now what?